-A new report published by Young Epilepsy says one in three schools in England are effectively breaking the law by not having Individual Healthcare Plans (IHP) in place for children with the condition.
-To my mind, this means the same will go for other medical conditions as well.
+A report published by Young Epilepsy says one in three schools in England are effectively breaking the law by not having Individual Healthcare Plans (IHP) in place for children with the condition.
+And this will also apply for other medical conditions as well.

 The Children and Families Act 2014 brought in provisions to ensure that children who had long term conditions such as epilepsy, diabetes and so on, did not end up missing out on education or being at risk of harm if their conditions deteriorated while at school because staff did not have the proper training.